About Astrolearn Astrology Library

 A special collection of books and journals donated by Dr. Geoffrey Dean was gratefully received in Sweden in the Spring of 2016 and subsequently shelved in the Autumn of 2018 following the relocation of the library to the United Kingdom.
 Its periodical holdings and directly astrologically relevant book holdings that do not duplicate titles already held have since been fully integrated into our library catalogue, although some books of tangential relevance have been shelved separately and remain to be catalogued.

 In the Spring of 2018, a number of wholesale lots originating in the library of the late German astrologer Heinz Specht was auctioned, and we purchased many of these.
 They included a mixture of astrological and non-astrological contents.
 The non-astrological ones have been set aside to prioritise the astrological ones in our limited bookcase space.
-As of late 2021, cataloguing work on these remains ongoing, and is being undertaken from time to time among other work.
-In addition to many duplicates, they include significant numbers of titles unique to the overall library.
+As of late 2024, cataloguing work on these is largely complete.

 We would welcome donations of all relevant materials not currently held.
 Please contact us if you would like your book included in the archive and bibliography.
 Donations of funds for acquisitions are also gratefully received and used with guaranteed 100% efficiency to purchase additional relevant books and magazines for the archive.
 You can use the Paypal donations button on the bibliography page or the one on the donations page to this effect, or contact us to arrange a bank transfer.
 All donations will be acknowledged with a personal message of thanks.